 Highway investments are represented by the construction costs of the highway projects in the 2045 MTP financially constrained plan.
 These projects include construction of new roads, road widenings, interchange reconstruction, new interchange construction and bridge replacements.
 A tabulation of the proportion of construction costs proposed in low income and minority neighborhoods against total highway investments in non-EJ areas are shown in Table 4.4.
 For this analysis, a project's construction cost within target areas is determined by multiplying the percentage of the project length that lies within the target areas by the total construction cost.
 Where the proposed project is located at the border of the EJ and non-EJ areas, the percentage is defined as 50% to 50%.
-The 2045 MTP mappable highway projects are overlain with the EJ target areas in Figure 4.1 below.

-Maintenance (resurfacing or repaving) of the transportation system and operational improvements category expenditure are not included in this analysis because roadways of good repair benefit all modes of travel, be it highway, transit or bike/ped travel.
-The set aside expenditures for transit and nonmotorized improvements are not included in the analysis either as specific projects are to be identified for these categories.
+Maintenance (resurfacing or repaying) of the transportation system and operational improvements category expenditure are not included in this analysis because roadways of good repair benefit all modes of travel, be it highway, transit or bike/ped travel.
+The set aside expenditures for transit and non-motorized improvements are not included in the analysis either as specific projects are to be identified for these categories.

 % of Population % of Total Dollars

-E. J. Target Area 57.87% 72.32%
+E. J. Target Areas 57.87% 72.18%

-Non E. J. Area 42.13% 27.68
+Non E. J. Areas 42.13% 27.82%

 Savannah Region 100.00% 100.00%